jphmrst/PLC/src/plc/vfp/Logic.lagda.md

 Here since `⊥` is a type with no members, we indicate that it is _never_ possible to match against a value of this type by using the pattern `()`.
-Since we are claiming that the pattern never matches, we do not giv it a right-hand side.
+Since we are claiming that the pattern never matches, we do not give it a right-hand side.

 The nullary case of `case-⊎` is `⊥-elim`.
 By analogy, we might have called it `case-⊥`, but chose to stick with the name